EnviDat/monitoring-backend/gcnet/README.rst

     -l (--localFolder) Load local .dat files from folder and skip processing

 Open terminal and navigate to project directory.
-During testing this script only worked when the virtual environment was not activated.

 Run python and import main::